 Exchange of data is as referenced in the Electrical Standards annex to the Grid Code General Conditions.
 Further details of the EDT FTP file formats are given in Section 8.2 of this document.

-The Company will act as custodian of all network addresses which communicate with The Company Operational WAN, and will allocate Registered Private IP Addresses for EDT to Trading Parties in accordance with The Company standard addressing scheme.
+The Company will act as custodian of all network addresses which communicate with The Company’s Operational WAN, and will allocate Registered Private IP Addresses for EDT to Trading Parties in accordance with The Company’s standard addressing scheme.
 These are the only addresses which may be used by Electronic Data Communication Facilities for communication with The Company.

 Data Transmission Security